GStreamer/gstreamer/markdown/tutorials/basic/concepts.md

 ## Walkthrough

-The basic construction block of GStreamer are the elements, which process the data as it flows *downstream* from the source elements (the producers of data) to the sink elements (the consumers of data), passing through filter elements.
+The *elements* are GStreamer's basic construction blocks.
+They process the data as it flows *downstream* from the source elements (data producers) to the sink elements (data consumers), passing through filter elements.

 ![](images/figure-1.png)